bridge.jpg

 Board Member

 Andrew Smart is a Senior Research Scientist at Google Research investigating the philosophical and social foundations of AI.
 His interests range from algorithmic auditing to social ontology.
-He is also a PhD candidate in philosophy at the Australian National University working on the epistemology and philosophy of science of AI.
+He is also a PhD candidate in philosophy at the Australian National University where he is investigating the relationships between social ontology, causality, and estimating risks and impacts of machine learning in high-stakes domains.
 He is the author of two books and more than 30 peer reviewed papers on AI, society and ethics.